 Our company has provided natural gas and electric service to hundreds of communities for more than a century in the eight Western and Midwestern states where we operate.
 At times, we have needed to investigate and remediate legacy MGP sites.
 This past work has been positively recognized by state and local officials responsible for overseeing and evaluating our efforts.

 We are committed to protecting public health and the environment.
 After discovering potential soil and groundwater impacts, we promptly removed materials to provide clean corridors to protect construction crews working in the area of NP Avenue.
 Currently, paved parking lots, streets and buildings seal most of the former plant site and area groundwater does not supply local drinking water.
-While these facts and data indicate there is no cause for concern for public exposure, we thought it was appropriate to further investigate site conditions.
+While these facts and data indicate there was no cause for concern for public exposure, it was appropriate and necessary to further investigate site conditions.

 During spring and summer of 2016, we performed an extensive investigation in the area of the former MPG site.
 The work was performed consistent with EPA guidance and under the oversight of the North Dakota Department of Health and city of Fargo.

-By early 2018, we had completed agreements with all of the area property owners to perform the work, including an agreement to purchase the Heartland property at 11 12th Street North.
-The property is west of downtown in an area that is undergoing revitalization, making it an ideal time to improve and prepare the site for redevelopment, consistent with the city’s Renaissance Zone Development plan.
-We anticipate the sale will take place by early summer 2018, and once finalized, we will begin work to remove remnants of the former MGP from the property.
-We also plan to perform some targeted excavation work on several other properties in the area and anticipate completing the entire project in fall 2018.
+In early June 2018, we began installing fencing around project areas and are allowing the Fargo fire and police departments to use the empty apartment building for training exercises through mid-June.
+After this, we will demolish the building and remove remnants of the former MGP from the property.
+We also will perform targeted excavation work on other properties in the area and anticipate completing the project in fall 2018.
 After all the work is completed, we will continue to perform groundwater monitoring in the area for several years.

 To find results of our investigation and the remediation plan, please see the information below.